 Search and literature selection

 The search for studies on the use of PRP in muscle pathology yielded 1013 results on PubMed/Medline and 1117 results from EMBASE.
-Duplicates were excluded, and 1570 studies fit the inclusion criteria for systematic review according to search parameters described above (Figure 1).
-The full-text review yielded 23 articles that met inclusion criteria for muscle pathology.
-Of the included studies, 15 were in vivo, 6 were in vitro, and 2 studies had both in vitro and in vivo study arms.
+Duplicates were excluded, and 1570 studies fit the inclusion criteria for systematic review according to the search parameters described above (Figure 1).
+The full-text review yielded 23 articles that met the inclusion criteria for muscle pathology.
+Of the included studies, 15 were in vivo, 6 were in vitro, and 2 had both in vitro and in vivo study arms.

 In vitro muscle studies